Ashnicpur/fa18/grading.md

 title: "Grading"
 ---

-Updated grading policy coming soon!

-There will be 2 challenging projects and 6 homework assignments.
+There will be 2 challenging projects and 7 homework assignments.
-We will drop the lowest scoring homework assignment.
 Assignments must be completed individually and will mix programming and short answer questions.
-At the end of each week of instruction, we will have an online multiple choice quiz (vitamin) that will help you stay up-to-date with lecture materials.
-Labs assignments will be graded for completion and are intended to help with the projects.
+Lab assignments will be graded on completion and correctness, but all test cases will be public.

-* 20% Homeworks (6 assignments, 4% each and we drop the lowest)
+* 20% Homeworks (7 assignments, 2.86% each)
-* 10% Projects (2 projects, 5% each)
+* 15% Projects (2 projects, 5% and 10% respectively)
+* 10% Labs
 * 5% Vitamins
-* 10% Labs
-* 5% Participation
 * 20% Midterm
 * 30% Final

-(The midterm will be in class on March 8th.
-The final exam will be May 10th at 8am.)
+(The midterm will tentatively be in class on October 16th.
+The final exam will be December 13th 11:30am - 2:30pm)

-Participation is based on answering questions in lecture using an online form.
-You will need a device with a web-browser to complete these online questions.
-Full credit is given for answering question (correct answer is not required) in 18 lectures, and is pro-rated for fewer than 18 lectures, i.e., min(number of lectures with recorded click, 18)/18.

-An additional 1 to 2 points of extra credit will be given to students who actively participate in class and help answer questions on Piazza.
+An additional 1% of extra credit may be given to students who actively participate in class and help answer questions on Piazza.

 ### On Time Policy (try not to be late)

 Each student gets an extension budget of 5 slip days.
 You can use the extension on homework and project assignments during the semester.
 Do not plan to use your slip-time; it is there for unforeseen circumstances!
+These are rounded up, so if you are 1 minute late then 1 slip day will be used.

 After you have used up your slip-time budget, any assignment handed in late will be marked off 20% per day late, rounded up to the nearest integer number